MBBS graduate duped of Rs 52 lakh in Gurugram | Education

 An MBBS graduate was allegedly duped of Rs 52 lakh here on the pretext of admission in a medical college in Kolkata to pursue a master's degree, police said.

-Subhanshu Vats, a resident of sector 4, in his complaint alleged that he received a text message on his phone offering admission at KPS medical college and hospital in Jadavpur, Kolkata, they said.
+Subhanshu Vats, a resident of sector 4, in his complaint alleged that he received a text message on his phone offering admission at KPC Medical College and Hospital in Jadavpur, Kolkata, they said.

 When he called on the given number, one Satish Malik replied and asked Vats to share his documents on WhatsApp and later on e-mail, they said.